op-amp/python-cheatsheets/py-Data.md

 ### Features

-* The elements in a list have certain positions in the list, and can be sliced
+* The elements are ordered and have certain positions in the list
-* A list can contain any object in Python
+* A list can be sliced
-* Every element is mutable
+* An element in a list can be any object in Python
-* A list is dynamic
+* A list is dynamic and mutable

 ### Common Manipulations